BerkeleyLab/upcxx/INSTALL.md

 the `<PROVIDER>` placeholder above:

   + `--with-ofi-provider=verbs` for Slingshot-10.
-    This is a Mellanox ConnectX-5 100Gbps NIC.
+    This is a Mellanox ConnectX-5 (or -6) 100Gbps NIC.
   + `--with-ofi-provider=cxi` for Slingshot-11.
     This is an HPE 200Gbps NIC